A Thanksgiving story: Florida has its own wild turkey subspecies

 Hundreds of years before the first Thanksgiving, Native Americans were raising and feasting on America’s classic holiday meal.

-Florida State University Associate Professor of Anthropology Tanya Peres and graduate student Kelly Ledford wrote in a paper published in 2016 that Native Americans as early as 1200 – 1400 A.D. were managing and raising turkeys.
+Florida State University Associate Professor of Anthropology Tanya Peres and graduate student Kelly Ledford wrote in a paper published in 2016 that Native Americans as early as 1200 – 1400 A.D. were managing and raising turkeys — long before the first Thanksgiving in 1621.

-Their feathers were used on arrows, in headdresses and clothing.
+Their feathers were used on arrows, headdresses and clothing.
 The meat was used for food.
 Their bones were used for tools including scratchers used in ritual ceremonies.

 There are even representations of turkeys in artifacts from the time.
 An intricately engraved marine shell pendant found at a site in central Tennessee shows two turkeys facing each other.